 Why will leisure traveler flight demand be low?

-Travel and tourism global air-ticket sales mostly involves discretionary expense.
+Travel and tourism global air-ticket sales mostly involve discretionary expense.
 High unemployment rate and a weak economy will lead to low disposable income causing a change in people’s spending habits.
 Individuals will be more frugal with spending and limit expenses to life necessities leading a downfall in leisure and tourism travel.
 Leisure travel will not halt completely but how, why and where people travel will change.